 Principles of Design vocabulary……

 So you’ve worked through making your own examples of the principles of design using the printable book above.
-These five printable worksheets are perfect (& easy way) to reinforce the vocabulary associated with the principles.
+These five printable worksheets are perfect (& easy way) to reinforce the vocabulary associated with the principles of design.
 Students can use this crossword, word search, word scramble, fold up definitions, and a matching style worksheet to learn, practice, and even test their knowledge of these terms.